strawp/cct-syllabus/crest-cct-technical-syllabus-v2.2.md

 >
 > Awareness of sector-specific regulatory issues.

- - Revelant Key legislation:
+#### Revelant Key legislation:
-   - TA 1968 Section: Intent to do unlawful damange to contents of building

 - CMA 1990 Section 1: Unauthorised access to a computer
-   - HRA 1998 Article 8: Right to respect for private life
+- HRA 1998 Article 8: Right to respect for private life, how data is held and protected
 - DPA 1998:
   - Section 7: People can request to view data an org holds on them
   - Section 10: Data cannot be used for damage or distress
   - Section 11: Data cannot be used for direct marketing
   - Section 14: Request destruction of data
   - Schedule 1: How data is collected / held
   - Exceptions:
     - Section 28: In case of National Security
     - Section 29: Crime and tax
     - Section 36: Domestic use
 - PJA 2006:
   - Section 35: Unauthorised access to computer material
   - Section 36: Unauthorised intent to impair operation
   - Section 37: Making, supplying, obtaining articles for use in computer misuse offences
   - Section 38: Transitional and saving provision
 - GDPR 2018 Article 15: Subject Access Requests free
 - DPA 2018: De-anonymising and unlawfully obtaining data now criminal offences

- - Theft Act 1968
-   - Section 9: Guilty if trespassing in a building with intent to do unlawful damage to a building or contents in it.

- - Computer Misuse Act 1990
+#### Computer Misuse Act 1990

 - Created out of necessity as no existing laws covered computer misuse after R v Gold & Schifreen case successfully appealed forgery and counterfeiting convictions
 - Jurisdiction if computer OR person is in UK at time of offence
 - Section 1: Unauthorised access to a computer
   - Guilty if:
     - Intent to secure access to any program or data held in any computer
     - Access he intends to secure is unauthorised
     - He *knows* at the time that this is the case
   - Punishable by £5000 or 6 months imprisonment
   - Knowledge and intent
   - Attempt sufficient
   - No requirement to show damages
 - Section 2: Unauthorised access to a computer to commit further offences
   - More serious crime
   - e.g. blackmailer hacking to find evidence of affair
   - Serious crime doesn't have to be carried out, just intent to do so
   - 5 years / unlimited fine
 - Section 3: Unauthorised acts with intent to impair/modification of computer
   - Intent and knowledge to be guilty
   - Virus, ransomware, DoS
   - Max 5 years, unlimited fine

- - Criminal Justice Act 1998
+#### Criminal Justice Act 1998

 - Amended Computer Misuse Act
 - Actually just seems to have removed some subsections

- - Human Rights Act 1998
+#### Human Rights Act 1998

 - Derived from European Convention on Human Rights
 - Ability to argue human rights in a British court with the delay and cost of going to European court
 - Technically only applies to public bodies, but can be used between citizens as it applies to the court, which is a public body and the judge therefore must act in compatibility with it
 - Article 8: Right to respect for private and family life
   - Everyone has the right to respect for **his private and family life**, his home and **his correspondence**.
   - There shall be no interference by a public authority with the exercise of this right except such as is in accordance with the law and is necessary in a democratic society in the interests of national security, public safety or the **economic well-being of the country**, for the **prevention of disorder or crime**, for the protection of health or morals, or for the **protection of the rights and freedoms of others**.
   - Private life defined as:
     - Your sexuality
     - Your body
     - Personal identity
     - **How personal information is held and protected**
   - Breaches might include:
     - Surveillance of home
     - Phone tapping, monitoring emails and internet, CCTV
     - Disclosing personal information to others without consent
 - An individual can be monitored on behalf of their company due to exceptions in place in the Data Protection Act (1998) - performance of a contract, assuming their employment contract states this

- - Data protection act 1998
+#### Data protection act 1998

 - Replaced Data Protection Act 1984, Access to Personal Files Act 1987
 - Implemented EU Data Protection Directive 1995
 - Scope
   - Personal data = anything identifying
     - Name and address, phone, email
   - Rights
     - View data an organisation holds on them (section 7) for a modest fee
     - Request correction to that data or have it destroyed (section 14)
     - Data cannot be used in any way to cause damage or distress (section 10)
     - Cannot be used for direct marketing (section 11)
 - Principles (schedule 1)
   - Must be processed and obtained lawfully
   - Must be obtained only for lawful purposes
   - Adequate, relevant and not excessive
   - Accurate, up to date
   - Not kept longer than necessary
   - Appropriate technical measures against accidental processing, loss, damage to data
   - Cannot be transferred outside the EEA unless equivalent laws are in place in that country
 - Conditions
   - Consent
   - Performance of a contract
   - Legal obligation
   - Necessary to protect vital interests of the data subject
   - Necessary to carry out public functions
 - Exceptions
   - National security (section 28)
   - Crime and tax (section 29)
   - Domestic purposes - your own family (section 36)
 - Individuals can make a Subject Access Request to get all data about them from an organisation for £10
   - Following GDPR, this is now free
  - Freedom of Information Act 2000
    - Modified DPA for public bodies
    - Not really relevant to private organisations
  - Police and Justice Act 2006
    - Amends Computer Misuse Act
    - Extension of Police Act 1996 to include: